 Burns & McDonnell made observations and conducted assessments of the Electric System assets in support of the development of this annual Engineering Consultant's Report.
-On June 4, 2015, Mr. Ted Kelly of Burns & McDonnell met with representatives of NAES Corporation to discuss the condition of the McKee Run and VanSant generating stations.
-Mr. Kenneth Beard, the Plant O&M Manager, coordinated the visit along with Mr. Don Mordus, the Plant Manager.
-Mr. Harry Maloney, the Electric Utility Director, attended the meeting as well.
+On March 10, 2017, Mr. Ted Kelly of Burns & McDonnell met with representatives of NAES Corporation to discuss the condition of the McKee Run and VanSant generating stations.
+Mr. Stacy Johnson, the Plant Manager, coordinated the visit.
+Mr. Kelly also met with Mr. Jacob Aucoin, the Plant Engineer during the visit.
 The findings of Burns & McDonnell from the assessment of the City's production plant assets are documented herein.